gabrielvincent/switcharoo/CONFIGURE.md

   They are currently used in [this part of the code](src/keybinds.rs) to disable the default animations and dim the background around the launcher.

 ## Launcher Options

+This option itself is optional, if not set, the launcher is not shown.

 - **default_terminal:**_[string]_ Defined the name of the default terminal to use.
 This value is optional, if unset a list of [default terminals](./core-lib/src/util.rs) is used to find a default terminal.
   This is used to launch programs like micro from the launcher that need to be run in a terminal.